noefp/easy_gdb/README.md

 #### expression_info.json

-The JSON file `expression_info.json` includes the names of the experiment description files, a link to the gene annotation page (it is possible to add external links or remove links).
+The JSON file `expression_info.json` includes links to the gene annotation page for each dataset (it is possible to add external links or remove links).
 In the `annotation_file` field it is possible to provide an annotation file to add gene annotations in the Average values table and links to the gene annotations pages.
-Using `#` in the `link` field will remove links, leaving the field empty will link to the gene annotation page (it is important to add an annotation file for it to work correctly).
+By default the field `link` should remain empty (`"link":""`).
+It is important to add an annotation file for it to work correctly.
+Using `#` in the `link` field will remove links.
+To use an external link we just need to add the URL to the `link` field and include the word `query_id` in the place of the gene identifier.
+For example, for UniProt the link would be `http://www.uniprot.org/uniprot/query_id` and the gene IDs in the expression matrix should correspond to UniProt identifiers.

 It is also possible to add a dataset description in the `description` field.
 It will include the indicated PHP file, which should be placed in `egdb_custom_text/custom_pages/expr_datasets/` within the `egdb_files` folder.
+It is recommendable to describe briefly the experrimentals conditions and links to its publication.
+The descriptions of all datasets will be shown in the Expression Datasets menu, which can be enabled using the variable `$expr_menu` in the configuration file.

 In case of enabling the expression card visualization in the `easyGDB_conf.php`, it is important to add the file names of the images used for each sample.
 In that case, you can add image files in the images path (`egdb_images/expr/`) and add the names of the sample with their corresponding image in the JSON file `expression_info.json`.
-It is important that the sample name in the JSON is identical to the sample name in the tab-delimited expression data file, and the image file name correspond with the name in the images path.
+It is important that the sample name in the JSON is identical to the sample name in the header of the tab-delimited expression data file, and the image file name correspond with the name in the images path.

 For the configuration of cartoons we should provide a separated JSON file.